khuza08/img2ascii/README.md

 ```

 ### Windows
-too lazy to run it yourself?
-Just grab the precompiled binary from the [release page](https://github.com/khuza08/img2ascii/releases)
+too lazy to run it yourself? just grab the precompiled binary from the [release page](https://github.com/khuza08/img2ascii/releases)